nathan7/stream-intersect/README.md

 #### toKey :: function(item) -> key

-  the key function is applied to the items before comparison.
+  the key function is applied to the items before comparison. it defaults to the identity function (a no-op).

 #### cmp :: function(a, b) -> Number